18F/handbook/docs/engineering/front-end-development.md

 .component-name**sub-object–variant /* this configuration should be uncommon \*/

 /\* Layout Rules */
-.layout-layout-method /* e.g. ‘.layout-container’ \*/
+.layout-layout-method /* e.g. '.layout-container' \*/
 .grid-\*

 /\*\*